Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Khintchine-Jarn i k type theorems

 \begin{rem} When $\tau>\sigma$, Theorem \ref{DualUpperBound} below actually allows us to show the stronger conclusion that $\mathcal{S}_n(\tau,\bm{\theta})\cap\mathcal{L}$ is a finite set, hence its Hausdorff zero-measure is bounded. \end{rem}

 \begin{rem} A lower bound of the form

-has been obtained by Beresnevich, Lee, Vaughan, and Velani for arbitrary $C^2$ manifold $\mathcal{M}$ using the mass transference principle \cite{BLVV17}.
+has been obtained by Beresnevich, Lee, Vaughan, and Velani for arbitrary $C^2$ manifold $\mathcal{M}$ \cite{BLVV17} based on the mass transference principle of Beresnevich and Velani \cite{BV06}.
 When $\omega>m$, there is a discrepancy between the ranges of $\tau$ in \eqref{DimFormula} and \eqref{DimLowerBound}.
 It is reasonable to suspect that \eqref{DimFormula} holds for $1/n\le \tau\le1/\omega$, that is, the first upper bound in Theorem \ref{Dimension} is actually an equality.
 Moreover we also believe this is the largest range of $\tau$ for which \eqref{DimFormula} holds.
 It is not clear whether the second and third upper bounds in Theorem \ref{Dimension} are sharp, and if not what the exact formula for $\dim\mathcal{S}_n(\tau)\cap\mathcal{L}$ looks like when $1/\omega<\tau<\sigma$. \end{rem}